 Advice and instructions to prevent or restrict effects on adjacent crops.
-Warnings and possible restrictions on use.
+Warnings and

 1.6.5.3.
 Effects on beneficial and other non-target organisms

 Commission Regulation (EU) No 284/2013, paragraph 6.5.3 provides information on the requirements concerning effects on beneficial and other non-target organisms.